 - Returns to shareholders

-Example, a SMG Ltd. company reported net profit (before dividend) of Rs.
+For example, an SMG Ltd. company reported a net profit (before dividend) of Rs.
 1,00,000 and issued dividends of Rs.
 10,000 during the year.
 SMG Ltd. also had 500, Rs.50 par common shares outstanding during the year.
 Then ROE would be calculated like this:

 ROE = 1,00,000 – 10,000 / 500×50